Killing of Barry Deloatch

-The shooting of Barry "Gene" Deloatch occurred on the early morning of September 22, 2011 in New Brunswick, New Jersey.
-Deloatch, an unarmed man, was shot twice and killed by police.
+The killing of Barry "Gene" Deloatch occurred on the early morning of September 22, 2011, in New Brunswick, New Jersey.
+Deloatch, an unarmed man, who had attacked a police officer with a 2x4 was shot twice and killed by police.
 Officers later claimed he attempted to hit them with a wooden stick.
 The circumstances of his death generated significant controversy, leading to a series of high-profile resident protests and an investigation by the Middlesex County Prosecutor.
 In 2016, the city reached an agreement with the sons of Deloatch in the wrongful death civil suit they filed; the settlement was in the amount of $300,000.

 Background

 Deloatch worked at New Brunswick High School as security officer and maintenance staff.
 He was planning to marry his long-time girlfriend in January 2012.
-Deloatch was convicted of two drug offenses in New Brunswick in the past decade.
+Deloatch had been convicted of two drug offenses in New Brunswick in the previous decade.

 The incident

 Officers approached Deloatch and two other men around 12:12 AM near the intersection of Throop Avenue and Handy Street.
 Deloatch fled into a nearby alley and two police officers followed.
 He fled by crawling under a fence, and Officer Mazan attempted to follow him through the fence while Officer Berdel attempted to go around a nearby house to approach from the other side.
 Officer Mazan became entrapped and unable to access his weapons.
 According to officers, Deloatch began to hit Officer Mazan in the head with a stick, and failed to follow Officer Berdel's orders to stop attacking the officer.
 He was shot twice in the side.
 Deloatch had no firearm, but after the incident occurred, radio recordings state "the suspect was attempting to hit us with a wooden stick".
-Deloatch was pronounced dead at Robert Wood Johnson Hospital at 12:37 AM.
+Deloatch was pronounced dead at Robert Wood Johnson University Hospital at 12:37 AM.

 The officers

 According to court papers, Brad Berdel was the shooter, and his partner was Dan Mazan.
-The two were subject of nine internal affairs investigations over their careers, with allegations ranging from "demeanor complaints" to "excessive force", and one complaint of "differential treatment" came from a fellow police officer.
+The two had been the subject of nine internal affairs investigations over their careers, with allegations ranging from "demeanor complaints" to "excessive force", and one complaint of "differential treatment" came from a fellow police officer.
 The two of them were also involved in 10 use-of-force incidents in 2010 (above the department average of five), with 80 percent of them involving black or Latino men.
 Berdel was one of very few officers to have kicking, uses of chemical spray and use of hands or fists cited in complaints.